 The Original Story:

 "It was about 8 feet tall, covered with hair.
 And it stank!"

 "It left 20 inch footprints across my front lawn!"

 "It ate my dog!"

-Cryptobrewology (the First and Original) was born in 2004 (This is what we looked like back then) when two homebrewers were standing around a boiling brew pot talking about those mysterious “monsters” and unknown creatures like Bigfoot and the Loch Ness Monster, which happen to belong to a field of study known as “Cryptozoology.”
-We don’t necessarily believe in those things, but it was a fun topic of conversation that night.
+Cryptobrewology (the First and Original) was born in 2004 (This is what we looked like back then) when two homebrewers were standing around a boiling brew pot talking about those mystery monsters and unknown creatures like Bigfoot and the Loch Ness Monster, which happen to belong to a field of study known as Cryptozoology.

 As the discussion drifted from Bigfoot the elusive hairy upright walking ape, to Bigfoot the somewhat less elusive Barley-Wine Style Ale from Sierra Nevada Brewing Company, there was a moment of revelation.
 Frantically swallowing a gulp of his beer one of the brewers waved a finger and sputtered, “Cryptobrewology!
 Cryptobrewology!
 A website dedicated to the largest and most elusive beers in the world!”

 His fellow brewer friend smiled and remarked, “That’s a cool idea,” then, after a swig of his beer, he turned and tossed a handful of hops into the brew pot and the idea simmered for awhile before finally resulting in this website.

 Regards, and Happy Brewing!